 You can link another reader’s account to yours.
 You will need the username and password for that reader account.
 A quick note — family members can have the same password but need different usernames.

 Where can I find my children’s accounts?

-After you’ve registered and added children under your profile, you can find them under Family Members.
+After you’ve registered and added children under yourprofile, you can find them under Reader Accounts.
 Here you’ll find a list of usernames associated with your account.
-However, to access their accounts and log activity, you’ll need to log out of your account and login to theirs.

-If you would like to register a group, like a childcare center, choose Group Registration after clicking the Register button.
+If you would like to register a group, like a childcarecenter, choose A Group or Class after clicking the Register button.

 Can I register and log activities using a smartphone or tablet?

 Sure — we're mobile.
 For quick and easy logging try downloading the READsquared app from iTunes or the GooglePlay Store.

 Why do you need my phone number or email address for registration?

 Your privacy is important to us, and we will not shareany personal information collected.
 We do need information for statistical reasons and patron identification.
 For example, we might give you a call to say that you won a raffle prize or email you about an upcoming program.
 Don't worry— we promise not to bombard you with calls or emails.

 When does the reading period start and end?